Betsy DeVos: Protests and security

-DeVos has been a controversial figure throughout her tenure.
+DeVos was a controversial figure throughout her tenure.
 In her first official appearance as Secretary on February 10, 2017, dozens of protesters showed up to prevent her appearance.
 The protesters physically blocked her from entering through the back entrance of Jefferson Academy, a D.C. public middle school in Southwest, Washington, D.C.
 DeVos was eventually able to enter the school through a side entrance.

 Subsequent to the incident, the U.S. Marshals Service, rather than Education Department employees, began providing security for her.
 Education Department officials declined requests for information about the deployment of marshals or the current tasks of the Secretary's displaced security team normally assigned to her.
 Many of those security personnel are former Secret Service agents who have worked at the department for many years.
 Regarding the withdrawal of the department's team, former Education Secretary Arne Duncan said, "That's a waste of taxpayer money."

 During her first visit to a public university on April 6, 2017, DeVos was confronted by around 30 protestors.
 She was touring an area designed to resemble a hospital ward at Florida International University.
 The following day, the U.S. Marshals Service said after a threat evaluation was conducted in February that DeVos would be given additional security, projecting a cost of $7.8 million between February and September 2017.

 On May 10, 2017, DeVos gave a commencement speech at Bethune–Cookman University, a historically black college, and during her speech a majority of the students booed DeVos, with about half of them standing up and turning their backs to her.
 She also received an honorary doctorate from the university.